billster45/NLP-Intuition/README.md

 Unit vectors to compare word similarity regardless of frequency
 ---------------------------------------------------------------

-Another way to calculate the cosine of the angle is to [normalise](https://moj-analytical-services.github.io/NLP-guidance/Glossary.html#norm) each vector into a "unit vector", then take the "dot product" of those vectors.
-Normalising a vector simply means converting the vector to a length of 1 by dividing each value by the vector length.
-We calculate length by taking the square root of the sum of all squared values in each vector.
+Another way to calculate the cosine of the angle is to [normalise](https://moj-analytical-services.github.io/NLP-guidance/Glossary.html#norm) each vector into a "unit vector".

 The reason for normalising is well explained by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/slp3/6.pdf) page (11), *"The dot product is higher if a vector is longer, with higher values in each dimension.
 More frequent words have longer vectors, since they tend to co-occur with more words and have higher co-occurrence values with each of them.
 The raw dot product thus will be higher for frequent words.
 But this is a problem; we’d like a similarity metric that tells us how similar two words are regardless of their frequency."*

-The normalised columns (or unit vectors) can be seen below in Table 6 as qhat, d1hat, d2hat, d3hat.
+They normalised columns (or unit vectors) can be seen below in Table 6 as qhat, d1hat, d2hat, d3hat.
+Normalising a vector means converting the vector to a length of 1 by dividing each value by the vector length.
+We calculate length by taking the square root of the sum of all squared values in each vector.

 ``` r
 unit_vector <- function(vec) {